Sex and intimate relationships

 - Some partners who are carers feel exhausted by their caring responsibilities and don't feel they have the energy to enjoy sex.
 This can be frustrating for their partner.

-- Some partners find that the intimate tasks they have to perform for the person with dementia can put them off the idea of sex.
+- Some partners find that the physically intimate tasks they have to perform for the person with dementia, such as bathing or helping them use the toilet, can put them off the idea of sex.
 This can make a person with dementia feel they have lost their dignity and may affect how they feel about themselves and their partner.

-- Some people feel that the dementia can make their partners clumsy or inconsiderate in bed.
-If this is the case, partners need to be proactive in finding new ways to be intimate together – whether or not this involves sex.
+- Some people feel that the dementia can make their partners clumsy or inconsiderate.
+If this is the case, partners need to be proactive in finding new ways to be intimate together - whether or not this involves sex.

-- Depending on how the dementia affects their relationship, some partners continue to sleep in the same bed as their partner while others choose to move to single beds or separate rooms.
-If a partner does decide to move rooms, this can be disorienting or distressing for the person with dementia, so it's important to discuss this with a GP, community nurse or support worker.
-Practical issues, such as knowing when the person has got up in the night, may be helped by certain aids such as sensors (see factsheet 437, Assistive technology – devices to help with everyday living).
+- Depending on how the dementia affects their relationship, some partners continue to sleep in the same bed as their partner.
+Others choose to move to single beds or separate rooms.
+If a partner does decide to move rooms, note that this can be disorienting or distressing for the person with dementia.
+It may be helpful to discuss such matters with your community nurse, support worker, GP or psychologist (if you have one).
+Practical issues, such as knowing when the person has got up in the night, may be helped by certain aids such as sensors (see factsheet 437, Assistive technology - devices to help with everyday living).

 Ways of coping with frustration

-In any relationship, problems can arise when one person wants to have sex and the other doesn't.
-This is a situation that most people in long-term relationships go through at one time or another and it's important to remember that it can arise even when dementia is not involved.
-If this does happen, try to remember that it is normal, and look for realistic, practical solutions, as well as finding someone to talk to if you feel this might be helpful.
+In any relationship, problems can arise when one person expresses more interest in having sex than the other.
+This is a situation experienced by most people in long-term relationships - even when dementia is not involved.
+If this does happen, try to remember that it is normal, and look for realistic, practical solutions.
+Finding someone to talk to may also be helpful.